-- → The candidate serves as the candidate's own treasurer; - → The candidate does not have an existing candidate committee;
+- \rightarrow The candidate serves as the candidate's own treasurer; - → The candidate does not have an existing candidate committee;

-\rightarrow The candidate does not expect to receive or spend more than \$750 during a calendar year.
+\rightarrow The candidate does not expect to receive or spend more than \$1,500 during a calendar year.

-The \$750 includes personal funds spent for any campaign-related costs, such as the candidacy filing fee; however, state or county voters' pamphlet filing fees and de minimis costs associated with printing and circulating a petition in lieu of paying a fee for inclusion in a voters' pamphlet, are not included when calculating contribution or expenditure totals.
+The \$1,500 includes funds spent for any campaign-related costs, such as the candidacy filing fee; however, state or county voters' pamphlet filing fees and de minimis costs associated with printing and circulating a petition in lieu of paying a fee for inclusion in a voters' pamphlet, are not included when calculating contribution or expenditure totals.
 In general, the use of pens, paper, clipboards, and printer ink from existing household supplies qualifies as de minimis costs if the total combined value of using the items is less than \$50.
 Items purchased specifically for the petition circulation effort do not qualify as de minimis costs.
+If a candidate uses personal funds, those purchases are considered contributions.

-If at any time during a calendar year the candidate exceeds \$750 in either contributions or expenditures, the candidate must establish a campaign account and file a candidate committee not later than three business days after exceeding the \$750 threshold.
-Further, the candidate must also either file a Certificate of Limited Contributions and Expenditures (if eligible) within 7 days or file all transactions.
-If the committee does not file a Certificate, aWhen filing transactions, aAll transactions are due on the same date as the transaction that caused the committee to exceed the -not later than seven calendar days after the \$750 threshold, is exceeded.
+If at any time during a calendar year the candidate exceeds \$1,500 in either contributions or expenditures, the candidate must establish a campaign account and file a candidate committee not later than three business days after exceeding the \$1,500 threshold.
+Further, the candidate must also either file all transactions or a Certificate of Limited Contributions and Expenditures (if eligible) within 7 calendar days after aggregate contributions or aggregate expenditures exceed \$1,500 during a calendar year.
+If the committee does not file a Certificate, all transactions are due on the same date as the transaction that caused the committee to exceed the \$1,500 threshold.